Who was Amnon in the Bible?Question: "Who was Amnon in the Bible?"

 Amnon fell in love—or in lust—with his half-sister Tamar.
 She was the full sister of David’s son Absalom, and the Bible says she was very beautiful (2 Samuel 13:1).
 Amnon was obsessed with the desire to sleep with her, and his obsession became so consuming that Amnon grew physically sick (verse 2).

-Jonadab, David’s nephew, was Amnon’s advisor.
+Jonadab, David’s nephew, was Amnon’s adviser.
 He noted Amnon’s depression and, being a shrewd man (1 Samuel 13:3), came up with a plan for Amnon to sate his desire to have Tamar for himself.
 Jonadab gave Amnon wicked advice: he advised Amnon to feign illness and request that Tamar come to his quarters to make him some food and feed him herself.
 This would provide the opportunity that Amnon desired.
 Amnon followed the counsel, and Tamar innocently came to Amnon’s quarters to prepare some bread.
 When the food was ready, Amnon cleared his quarters of everyone except for Tamar and asked her to come into his bedroom to feed him.
 She did, and he grabbed her and said, “Come to bed with me, my sister” (verse 11).

 Tamar refused Amnon’s advances, calling his actions a “wicked thing” (2 Samuel 13:12).
 She tried to reason with him, pointing out the unlawfulness of his desire and that, if he took her virginity, she would bear a lifelong disgrace.
 She warned him that he would be counted among “the wicked fools in Israel” (verse 13).
 To buy time, Tamar told Amnon to request their father for her hand in marriage—such a marriage was unlawful and would not have been granted, but Tamar was clutching at straws.
 But Amnon did not heed her, and he proceeded to rape her (verse 14).